dahlia/sqlalchemy-imageattach/docs/guide/context.rst

         return image

 We recommend you to queue generating thumbnails and make it done by backend workers rather than web applications.
-There're several tools for that like Celery_.
+There are several tools for that like Celery_.

 .. _Celery: http://www.celeryproject.org/